SiO2 Youth Programs at Pittsburgh Class Center

 Our introductory workshops are a great way to try glass and make something unique.
 Join us for a weekend of workshops just for teens - paperweights, magnets, and pet portraits!
 TEENS ONLY!

 A 1-day workshop for young people to try three different glass making techniques.
 Spend a Saturday at PGC working with all things hot!
 At high temperatures, glass can be manipulated in many ways.
 You’ll learn three different glassmaking techniques: glassblowing at a 2,200 degree furnace, flameworking at the torch, and fusing in the kiln.
 Grades 6–12.
 No experience necessary!

 Mixed and Mashed Up is a hands-on, after-school program specifically for students in grades 6–8.
 Classes meet after school once a week for 12 weeks.
 Spend four weeks in three different studios learning glassblowing, flameworking, and kilnforming.

-Students in grades 6–12 work primarily in three of our state-of-the-art studios learning glassblowing, flameworking, and kilnforming.
+Students in grades 9–12 work primarily in three of our state-of-the-art studios learning glassblowing, flameworking, and kilnforming.
 Advanced glassblowing and flameworking courses are also available for students who have completed beginner instruction.
-Classes meet after school once a week for 10 weeks.
+Beginner classes meet after school once a week for 10 weeks.
 Advanced Classes meet after school for 12 weeks.
 Apply for a scholarship here.